cybruGhost/File-sharing-Deadass/README.md

 ---

-# 📂 DEADASS — Phone to PC File Transfer using Node.js
+# 📂 DEADASS —Best Phone to PC File Transfer using Node.js

 **DEADASS** is a dead-simple local file transfer tool that lets you send files from your **phone to PC** over WiFi or the internet using **Node.js**, **Express**, **ngrok**, and a simple frontend.